mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

-Connection is the Schema for the connections API
+Connection is the Schema for the connections API.
+It is used to configure connection strings for the applications connecting to MariaDB.